-- Help your child organise everything they need for school the night before- pencil case, planner, water bottle, homework, reading books, dinner money. - Do not keep your child off school unless they are too ill to attend.
-A cold or cough is not really justifiable. - Try to avoid making medical appointments during school hours. - Phone school every day of absence if your child is unable to attend for whatever reason.
+- Help your child organise everything they need for school the night before- pencil case, water bottle, homework, reading books, lunch money. - Do not keep your child off school unless they are too ill to attend.
+A cold, cough or sore throat is not justifiable. - Try to avoid making medical appointments during school hours. - Phone school every day of absence if your child is unable to attend for whatever reason.
 Texts are not accepted. - Praise your child's achievements. - Attend parent's evenings and other school events - Show your child that you believe school is very important - take a positive interest in your child's work including homework.